Toni500github/customfetch/README.md

 * Really customizable and fast, check [Config (with explanation)](#config-with-explanation) section
 * Lightweight
 >[!NOTE]
->enabling GUI support may slow down customfetch a bit because of linking the GUI libraries at runtime\
+>enabling GUI support may slow down customfetch a bit because it needs to load the GUI libraries at runtime\
->To check if it's enable or not, run "cufetch --version"
+>To check if it's enabled or not, run "cufetch --version"

 ## Depends
 ### Debian/Ubuntu and based